Math Curriculum

 Standard(s)

-M.K.6.1 Describe objects in the environment using names of two-dimensional and three-dimensional shapes (to include squares, circles, triangles, rectangles, trapezoids, hexagons, cubes, cones, cylinders, and spheres).
+M.K.6.1 Identify and describe objects in the environment using names of two-dimensional and three-dimensional shapes to include squares, circles, triangles, rectangles, trapezoids, hexagons, cubes, cones, cylinders, and spheres.
 K.G.A.1

-M.K.6.2 Describe the relative position of shapes using terms such as above, below, beside, in front of, behind, and next to.
-K.G.A.1
+Describe the relative position of shapes using terms such as above, below, beside, in front of, behind, and next to.

-M.K.6.3 Name shapes regardless of their orientations or overall size.
-K.G.A.2
+Name shapes regardless of their orientations or overall size.

-M.K.6.5 Analyze and compare two-dimensional and three-dimensional shapes in different sizes and orientations to describe similarities, differences, parts, and other attributes.
+M.K.6.5 Analyze and compare two-dimensional and three-dimensional shapes in different sizes and orientations to describe similarities, differences, parts (number of sides or vertices), and other attributes (equal side lengths).
 K.G.B.4

-M.K.6.6 Model shapes in the world by building shapes from components and drawing shapes.
+M.K.6.6 Draw and model shapes in the world by building them from provided materials.
 K.G.B.5

 M.K.6.7 Compose simple shapes to form larger shapes.
 K.G.B.6